NitinBharti007/Admin_Dashboard_VRV/README.md

       ├── 📄 index.js                # Main React DOM rendering
       └── 📄 localStorageUtils.js    # Utility functions for localStorage handling

-### **🖥️ Usage**

-1. Add Role:
+## 🖥️ **Usage**

-   Click the "Add Role" button.
+- **Add Role**: Click the "Add Role" button.
 Fill in the role name and select permissions.
 Save the role to see it reflected in the table.
-2. Edit Role:
-   Click the "Edit" button for a specific role.
+- **Edit Role**: Click the "Edit" button for a specific role.
 Modify the name or permissions, and save the changes.
-3. Delete Role:
-   Click the "Delete" button for a role.
+- **Delete Role**: Click the "Delete" button for a role.
 Confirm the action in the pop-up modal.

 ### **🌟 Features in Dark Mode**